-- TNA commentator Mike Tenay does the same thing whenever the wrestler Rellik is mentioned ("That's 'killer' spelled backwards.")
+- Former TNA commentator Mike Tenay does the same thing whenever the wrestler Rellik is mentioned ("That's 'killer' spelled backwards.")
 Eric Young later started parodying Mike Tenay on this, referring to Rellik as Rellik-that's-killer-spelled-backwards, as if the entire thing was the guy's name.

-Theme Parks (this folder is about theme parks)
+This folder is about theme parks

-Web Video (this folder is about web videos)
+This folder is about web videos

 - All examples found in web videos are here!